nuodb/nuodb-insights/stable/README.md

 # Deploying NuoDB using Helm Charts

-The minimal suppported version of NuoDB and the NuoDB helm charts is specified in the [Insights Helm Chart Readme](insights/README.md).
+The minimal supported version of NuoDB and the NuoDB helm charts is specified in the [Insights Helm Chart Readme](insights/README.md).

 For steps to install the NuoDB database please read the documentation in the [NuoDB Helm Charts][8] repository.
-All components must be installed in the same namespace.
-At a bare minimum you will need the [Admin Chart](https://github.com/nuodb/nuodb-helm-charts/stable/admin) and at least one [Database Chart](https://github.com/nuodb/nuodb-helm-charts/stable/database).
-The Database chart will have to be started with `global.insights.enabled`.
+At a bare minimum you will need the [Admin Chart](https://github.com/nuodb/nuodb-helm-charts/tree/master/stable/admin) and at least one [Database Chart](https://github.com/nuodb/nuodb-helm-charts/tree/master/stable/database).
+They have to be installed with `nuocollector.enabled` set to `true`.

 # Deploying NuoDB Insights using Helm Charts